Skip to main content

 Unique Test Cases widget to compare browsers

 Here, the three line charts represent the Unique Test Cases in tests run on Browser A (purple line), Browser B (yellow line), and Browser C (blue line).
 This graph informs you that the number of unique tests run on Browser C is relatively high and low on Browser B. Browser A tends to have a moderate number of unique test cases.
-Also, the number of test cases varies widely in Browsers A and C, while it remains more or less constant in Browser B. Using these insights you will be able to concentrate on improving the number of unique test cases in Browser B and reducing the variance in the number of test cases in Browsers A and C.
+Also, the number of test cases varies widely in Browsers A and C, while it remains more or less constant in Browser B. You can analyze deeper using the drill-down feature.
+Using these insights you will be able to concentrate on improving the number of unique test cases in Browser B and reducing the variance in the number of test cases in Browsers A and C.

 We're sorry to hear that.
 Please share your feedback so we can do better